raspberrypilearning/getting-started-with-picamera/worksheet.md

 ## Still pictures

-The most basic use for the camera module is taking still pictures - but it's also the most common use.
+The most common use for the camera module is taking still pictures.

 1. Amend your code to reduce the `sleep` and add a `camera.capture()` line: